mineralcloud/mineralcloud.github.io/_includes/software/express/express.md

 [Figure: Schematic representation of the workflows]
 </center>

 This figure presents a high-level overview of the workflows we shipped in express.
-Each light-gray block denotes a workflow that we have and will be docu- mented below.
+Each light-gray block denotes a workflow that we have and will be documented below.
 The static elasticity block, is not currently contained in express but will be added in the near future.
-The white blocks mean the results ob- tained from these workflows.
+The white blocks mean the results obtained from these workflows.
 Starting from the equation of state (EOS) fitting workflow, we get a series of equilibrium structures.
-We could either then do a phonon workflow to obtain harmonic frequencies followed by a quasihar- monic (QHA) workflow to get thermodynamic properties of a material, or we could obtain static elasticity by the static elasticity workflow, and then com- bined with the QHA workflow to get thermoelastic properties where the algorithm is proposed in reference [2].
+We could either then do a phonon workflow to obtain harmonic frequencies followed by a quasiharmonic (QHA) workflow to get thermodynamic properties of a material, or we could obtain static elasticity by the static elasticity workflow, and then combined with the QHA workflow to get thermoelastic properties where the algorithm is proposed in reference [2].

 As mentioned, the workflows are highly modularized so that they can be separated, chained, and customized according to practical needs.
 For example, we could join the EOS, phonon, and QHA workflow into one workflow.
 Each workflow can have more than one implementation, as we will explain this in the following subsections.